 The standard tool available at most expert networks is the expert call.
 These are one-on-one calls where a client can connect for a phone consultation with an expert from a relevant industry or specific company who can provide otherwise hard-to-find insights unique to that individual’s role.
 Expert networks like GLG offer qualitative and quantitative research options beyond 1:1 calls, including focus groups and highly targeted market research surveys.

 What Are the Benefits of an Expert Network?

 One of the key benefits of expert networks is that they can provide clients access to a wide range of experts with different areas of expertise.
 For example, an investor interested in the healthcare industry might want to speak to experts in drug development, medical devices, and healthcare policy.
 An expert network like GLG can provide access to experts in any of these areas, which can be difficult to find through other means.

-Expert networks also typically provide space for clients and experts to conduct their work in a blinded manner as appropriate.
+Expert networks also provide space for clients and experts to conduct their work in a blinded manner as appropriate.
 For example, GLG’s clients may choose to conduct work on a blinded basis in order to minimize the potential for bias or speculation in the space.
 It’s important to recognize that there are certain constraints on the information experts can share, including never sharing confidential information.
 The best expert networks implement rigorous compliance standards that limit the exchange of information, safeguarding both client and expert from potential risk.
 Another benefit of expert networks is that they can provide a more efficient and cost-effective way for investors to gain access to industry insights.
 They provide access to a wide range of experts in a relatively short period and at a lower cost.
 When seeking out an expert network, look for depth of experience, both in the professionals helping you reach your research goals and the network that fuels its insights.